hsuwanying/music-streaming-analytic/README.md

 ## User behaviour & perference analysis

+ - **Time**
-Time is an essential factor which shifts users perderence from time to time.
-24 hours are divded into six sesession, the graph at the left below shows user listening time based on `session`,we found that users started listening to music in the morning, reached the peak in the afternoon, and then dropped in the evening.
-The graph at the right side gives more detail about the variety of number of users changes hourly-based.
+Time is an essential factor which shifts users perderence from time to time. we divide 24 hours into six sessions including midnight, early morning, morning, afternoon, evening and night.
+The graph on left side shows users started listening to music in the morning, reached the peak in the afternoon, and then dropped in the evening.
+The graph at the right side gives information about user activity within with 24 hours.

 <p float="center">
   <img width="400" alt="session" class="center" src="https://user-images.githubusercontent.com/72688726/187429311-17f417cd-42cd-46e6-bf64-eff373b30c3c.png">
    <img width="400" alt="hour" src="https://user-images.githubusercontent.com/72688726/187435624-c8dc0f3b-02c4-48c7-ab05-13459cb900a7.png">
 </p>

+ - **Medium**
+Features `platform_family` and `platform_name` referes to devices and operating system a user use to access to Deezer app, as the data was encoded with numeric value, we cannot tell what devices or opreation system users use, nonetheless, the `platform_family 0` and `platform_name 0` are the most prefereable mediums amongest users

 <p float="center">
  <img width="400" alt="platform_family" src="https://user-images.githubusercontent.com/72688726/187464284-094e1ac2-7136-499a-880b-06643ea597c4.png">